JulianAkkerman/vulcan/README.md

 ### Creating an input file

 The first step in visualizing data with VULCAN is to create an input `pickle` or `json` file containing that data, in VULCAN's dictionary format.
 The most convenient way of building such a file is with the `vulcan.pickle_builder.PickleBuilder` class; see the documentation there.
-Full documentation of other options, and examples, will be added to this repo soon.
+You can find an example in the wiki [here](https://github.com/jgroschwitz/vulcan/wiki/Tutorial:-Creating-a-simple-visualization-input-file).

 ### Setting up the server